ckormanyos/wide-decimal/README.md

 # Implementation goals

-  - wide precision range up to one million decimal digits,
+  - Wide precision range up to one million decimal digits
-  - moderately good efficiency over the entire wide precision range,
+  - Moderately good efficiency over the entire wide precision range
-  - clean header-only C++11 design.
+  - Clean header-only C++11 design
-  - seamless portability to any modern C++11 compiler,
+  - Seamless portability to any modern C++11 compiler
-  - scalability with small memory footprint appropriate for _bare-metal_ embedded systems.
+  - Scalability with small memory footprint and efficiency suitable for _bare-metal_ embedded systems

 # The examples